MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.0.0/authenticate-azureps.md

 > [!IMPORTANT]
 > Your credentials are shared among multiple PowerShell sessions as long as you remain signed in.
-> For more information, see the article on [Persistent Credentials](context-persistence.md).
+> For more information, see [Azure PowerShell context objects](context-persistence.md).

 ## Sign in interactively